top of page

 What is love if it demeans or is abusive; is that the fuel to use to stimulate affection?
 Moreover, without convictions, who has the leverage?

 Too often, many searching for love are enticed by what love isn’t, hoping to find their soul mate.
-Out of fear of being alone, they overlook the essential quality necessary for both —character.
-There is no other test for happiness than that.
+Out of fear of being alone, they overlook the essential qualities necessary for both: virtues.
+There is no other test for happiness than these principles.

 Good humor, for example, is medicine for the soul, but joking that is insensitive can cause much pain.
-In contrast, there is no negative expression of love.
-One can either continue to experience unpredictable hardships guessing what love is or learn why it is the formula for integrity and contentment.
-Also, without love, there is no justification for faith, the main ingredient for compatibility in relationships.
+In contrast, there isn’t a negative way to express love.
+One can either continue to experience unpredictable hardships guessing what love is or learn that compatibility in relationships is only attainable when there’s justification in God’s word to believe that’s the right person for you.

 So, what is love?

 It is the sacrifice of self to do the will of God.
-For in “love” are all the virtues necessary to have a blessed life.
-Nothing else can liberate your soul from the insecurities of being you without the character of God.
+Nothing else can liberate your soul from the insecurities of being you than to have Christ-like character.
+That’s the only shield there is that can protect your heart and body from someone who doesn’t think marriage is necessary.

 (Inspired from I Corinthians 13:4-7.)